Introduction

 packing

-Sequential automatically places nodes according to the orientation of the layout, and the direction of arrows on links.
+Sequential automatically places nodes according to the orientation of the layout and the direction of arrows on links.
+Alternatively, you can customise the node positions using top or level options:

-levelProperty: 1 // this node will be in the first level
+d: { levelProperty: 2 } // this node will be in the subsequent level

 }